jnyfah/jnyfah.github.io/_posts/hash.md

   url: '/assets/blog/field1.jpeg'
 ---

-I tried to write my own hash algorithm to beat [xxHash](https://github.com/Cyan4973/xxHash) 😂, joking!
-I was not trying to beat [xxHash](https://github.com/Cyan4973/xxHash) , I was just being ambitious and wanted to write my own.
+I tried to write my own hash algorithm to beat [xxHash](https://github.com/Cyan4973/xxHash) and agshjfirjfunfiksbdybf 😂, joking!
+I was not trying to beat [xxHash](https://github.com/Cyan4973/xxHash), I was just being ambitious and wanted to write my own.

 Did I beat [xxHash](https://github.com/Cyan4973/xxHash) ?
 Absolutely not, not even close.
 So if you are looking for a fast hash, just save yourself and use [xxHash](https://github.com/Cyan4973/xxHash).
 But if you want some insight into how hash algorithms work and how to make them fast, stick around.

 ---

-### Why am I even writing a hash?
+### Why am I even writing a hash algorithm?

 I decided to add one more feature to [Phanes](https://github.com/jnyfah/phanes), __finding duplicate files across a folder__.
 To do that I have to open, read, and compare files with one another.

 But imagine comparing 5GB files?
 That means reading 5GB of file A, then 5GB of file B, and comparing them byte by byte.
 And if we want to compare with file C and D and E... you can see where this is going.
 That takes a lot of memory and a lot of time.

 The easy way out: hash each file down to a 64-bit integer.
 Comparison becomes trivial, just compare two numbers.
 We still have to read each file once, but only once, and we never have to hold two large files in memory at the same time.